SteamClientHomebrew/Millennium/README.md

 if you think this documentation needs more information, join the discord server and ask for a better explaination on something.

+## TODO

+use 100% nlohmann::json instead of rapidJson because its slower and its buggy

 ## Authors